 One of the things The Carnivore Husband and I look forward to in the summertime is fresh corn on the cob!
 It’s usually cheap – 5 ears for $1 – so I buy it up by the armful.
-I used to prepare it using the old archaic method of boiling the heck out of it for 20 minutes or so until absolutely NO nutrients were left.
-Then I discovered cooking it in the oven – preheat the oven to 350 degrees, roast the corn with the husks on for about 30 minutes, and it comes out perfect every time and all those yummy nutrients are left intact.
-Conversation usually comes to a halt – the only sounds that can be heard are crunching and knawing of sweet corn kernels – until cobs have been picked bare.
+I used to prepare it the old archaic method of boiling the heck out of it for 20 minutes or so until absolutely NO nutrients were left.
+Then I discovered cooking it in the oven.
+After roasting the corn, conversation usually comes to a halt – the only sounds that can be heard are crunching and gnawing of sweet corn kernels – until the cobs have been picked bare.

-This recipe gives fresh corn a slightly different spin.
+This recipe gives corn on the cob a slightly different spin.
 And it has bacon butter in it which The Carnivore Husband can appreciate.
-If using a charcoal grill I will be honest, neither one of us thought grilling did much to enhance the flavor.
-The corn just wasn’t on there long enough.
-If you already your grill fired up, then by all means toss your corn on.
-If not, I think the oven roasting method I mentioned earlier would work just as well.
-I thought the taste was very smooth and buttery and would be definitely be a crowd pleaser at your next picnic.
+The taste was smooth and buttery and would be definitely be a crowd pleaser at your next picnic.

-- 8 medium ears corn with shucks 4 cups frozen or 4 cups canned whole kernel corn, drained
+- 8 medium ears of corn with shucks or 4 cups frozen or 4 cups canned whole kernel corn, drained

 - 4 tablespoons unsalted butter softened